ABOUT OUR LEAGUE

 Although all age divisions operate under the same basic philosophy, they have slightly different formats for the use of the ice time.

 Approximately 20 one-hour sessions.
 Four teams of up to 12 players per team are assigned to each time slot.
-A divider is placed across the center of the ice and two teams occupy each end of the rink.
 Early in the season, sessions are devoted almost entirely to skill development.
 As a the players' skills improve, scrimmage time is introduced.
 No goalies are used at this level.

 Mighty-Mites & Peewees: